coderjun/randori-plugin-intellij-wiki/Lesson-10:-ViewStack-Interactions.md

 	viewStack.popView();
 } );
 ```
 18. Run the application.
-Open the debug tools and look at the div named viewstack.
+Open the debug tools and look at the div named viewStack.
 Push people onto the viewStack followed by things.
 You will see these being added to the div.

     You can push multiple copies of any view onto the stack.
 It truly works as a stack, with multiple copies existing, each with their own mediators where applicable.